lockablemoss/lockablemoss.github.io/README.md

-This is a collection of project I do.
-This is goinf to hopefully be a blog of my prograss to full-stack webdevelopment.
+This is a collection of projects I will do.
+This is going to hopefully be a blog of my prograss to becoming a full-stack web developmer.
 I will use this README as collection of my thoughts and progress.